Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Introduction

 for all $N\in[n,\infty]$ and all $u,v$.
 One of the key results of this paper is \emph{Bochner's formula } in this general setting. \begin{theorem} Under mild regularity assumptions, for each $u$

 where $\HH_u(.)$ denotes the {Hessian} of $u$ and $\big\|\,.\,\big\|_{HS}$ its {Hilbert-Schmidt norm}. \end{theorem} A refined assertion states that

-whenever $N$ is larger than the vector space dimension of the 'tangent space' defined in terms of $\Gamma$.
+whenever $N$ is larger than the vector space dimension of the `tangent space' defined in terms of $\Gamma$.
 In particular, this equality implies \emph{Bochner's inequality} $\Gamma_2(u,u) \ge\RR_N(u,u)+\frac1N \big(\LL u\big)^2$.
-The latter in turn implies the \emph{energetic curvature-dimension condition} or \emph{Bakry-Emery condition}
+The latter in turn implies the \emph{energetic curvature-dimension condition} or \emph{Bakry-{\'E}mery condition}

 for every function $\K: X\to\R$ which is a pointwise lower bound for the $N$-Ricci tensor in the sense that $\RR_N\ge \K\cdot\Gamma$.